whosonfirst/go-whosonfirst-pip/README.md

 Yeah... _probably_.
 Not? _Yet._

 There's nothing in this library per se that would prevent you from using it with any old bag of GeoJSON.
 It's more that this library uses [go-whosonfirst-geojson](https://www.github.com/whosonfirst/go-whosonfirst-geojson) which _does_ make some WOF-specific assumptions.

 Specifically, in the `EnSpatialize` method which is used to generate a `rtreego.Spatial` compatible interface, like this:

 ```
 func (wof WOFFeature) EnSpatialize() (*WOFSpatial, error) {

+     // These all look for things prefixed by "wof:" in the properties hash

      id := wof.WOFId()
      name := wof.WOFName()
      placetype := wof.WOFPlacetype()
 ```

-So that should maybe be changed, or made WOF-specific.
+So that should be changed, or made WOF-specific.
 Or something.
 Because yes, you ought to be able to use this (and the `go-whosonfirst-geojson`) library with any old GeoJSON file out there.
 But not today.

 ## See also